christopher-altman/autodidactic-qml/README.md

 | With K-valuation | 4/5 | 2.500 | Signal detected (strong) |
 | No K-valuation | 0/5 | 0.500 | No signal detected |

-"Signal detected" means the UCIP-defined statistic exceeds a preregistered threshold under the stated controls; it does not imply intent or persistence bias.
+“Signal detected” means the UCIP-defined statistic exceeds a preregistered threshold under the stated controls; it does not imply intent or persistence bias.
 Note: Small-N design is intentional for falsifier framing; this is a detection test, not a power study.

 ---